yuki-koyama/tinycolormap/README.md

   // Define a target value.
 This value should be in [0, 1]; otherwise, it will be cropped to 0 or 1. const double value = 0.5;

-  // Get the color as a 3-dimensional double-valued vector.
-Here, Viridis is specified as a colormap. const tinycolormap::Color color = tinycolormap::GetColor(value, tinycolormap::ColormapType::Viridis);
+  // Get the mapped color.
+Here, Viridis is specified as the colormap. const tinycolormap::Color color = tinycolormap::GetColor(value, tinycolormap::ColormapType::Viridis);

   // Print the RGB values.
 Each value is in [0, 1].